Project type

 Desk research, personas, empathy maps, flow chart, digital prototyping, 3D-printing, coding

-Desk research, personas, empathy maps, flow chart, digital prototyping
+Desk research, user interview, personas, empathy maps, flow chart, digital prototyping

 Cathrine